 For fixed-rate reporting, all historic data are converted at a single exchange rate as at the end of the most recent reporting period, with the result that no currency impact is seen in the reported results.
 All assets covered by this method of conversion display their original home currency performance.
-This method is currently used for clients requiring local currency reporting and is applied to benchmark reports and to national digest products.
+This method is currently used for clients requiring local currency reporting.